IC-Drive/ic-drive/README.md

-## Photo App on IC
+## IC Drive

 ![Compatibility](https://img.shields.io/badge/compatibility-0.6.25-blue)

-This app is a photo storage app on IC as an alternate to google photos. <br>
+IC Drive is a storage application built on the internet computer, which offers the users a decentralized alternate to the current web2 storage services like dropbox, google drive, etc. <br>

 **Current State of the application ->**
 - UI is on ReactJS